-- Collect user data.
 Understand your visitors in order to provide more relevant and useful user experience and content.
 Who are your visitors and how do they use your site?
 Use a tool like Google Analytics for your first steps in data collection.

 Monitor your site on mobiles and on tablets to understand the visitor experience and help yourself figure out how to improve your site.

 It’s not all about publishing new content all the time.
 You must stop, reflect, analyse and collect lessons learned in order to improve your future efforts.

 Build the insights from failures into future efforts.
 According to the report the risk of failing greatly outweighs the reward of succeeding at The New York Times and this needs to change.

 See what works for others and adopt it.
 And it is not necessarily only your traditional competitors you should look at.
 In the competitor cheat sheet section of the report they list the mobile app Circa, the visual aggregator Flipboard and social network Linkedin among their competitors.

 Timeless Principles Of Online Work

 The right structure and way of doing things today is not necessary the right structure for tomorrow.
 Your needs will change quickly and your skills will go out of date.
 Be flexible and adaptable.
 Learn and improve.
 Constantly assess your needs.
-Push back on perfectionist impulses and start doing continuous improvements.
+Push back on perfectionist impulses and start making continuous improvements.

 Don’t be afraid to kill failed projects.
 Free up resources and time for new initiatives.

 People with intuitive sense for how to write for the web, interest in experimenting with mobile and social storytelling, a proficiency with data, a desire to engage with readers on and off the site, and an understanding of the shifting competitive landscape.
 Working as a content marketer and as a blogger actually gives you experience and insights into all of these.

-- “Product first, department second”.
 Teams cannot work in silos as they do currently at The Times.
 There’s a need for collaboration between the different teams on improving the product and user experience.
 Journalists in the newsroom have to work together with product, technology, marketing and other departments.